Mom | Veteran | Lawyer | Leader

-At seventeen, Elizabeth enlisted in the Army Reserves.
-She spent eight and a half years in the 223rd Maintenance Company based out of Grand Prairie.
-In 2005, she spent a year deployed as a sergeant in Taji, Iraq in support of Operation Iraqi Freedom.
+Elizabeth spent eight and a half years in the 223rd Maintenance Company based out of Grand Prairie.
+In 2005, she deployed as a sergeant to Taji, Iraq in support of Operation Iraqi Freedom.
 Weeks after returning from Iraq, Elizabeth was attending classes to complete her Bachelor’s degree at the University of Texas at Arlington.
-She finished her last semester three-weeks after giving birth to her oldest daughter.
+She finished her last semester three weeks after giving birth to her older daughter.

 From the battlefields of Iraq to the courtrooms of Texas, Elizabeth fights for everyday Americans

 While completing her Masters, and welcoming her second daughter, Elizabeth began working full-time as a transportation planner at the North Central Texas Council of Governments.
 Elizabeth again served her community on a wide range of projects, including protecting NAS JRB, Fort Worth through compatible development.